 - It’s also so much more convenient having just one ticket for all your transport needs.

-- Plus, you’ll also get 50% off cable cars and funiculars!
+- Plus, you’ll also get 50% off most cable cars and funiculars!

 You can also purchase the Swiss Travel Pass at any railway station in Switzerland and at Zurich Airport.